chrislau0303/CSCI3100-project/README.md

 After downloading nodejs, there are a few dependencies to download using npm.
 First, initialize the package.
 run `npm init -y`.
-Then download the dependencies, which are "body-parser", "ejs", "express" and "mysql".
+Then download the dependencies, which are "body-parser", "ejs", "express" and "mysql2".
 run `npm i <package_name>` for each of them.

 Lastly, before starting the server, you should connect to the database, you can configure it in public/db.js.